erickos/Vigenere-Cipher/README.md

 ## Running
 ### To encode
-> ./bin/encoder 'pathToInputFile' 'keyToEncode' 'pathToOutputFile'
+> ./bin/encoder 'pathToInputFile' 'keyToEncode' 'outputFilename'

 ### To decode
-> ./bin/decoder 'pathToCodedFile' 'keyToDecode' 'pathToOutputFile'
+> ./bin/decoder 'pathToCodedFile' 'keyToDecode' 'outputFilename'

+## Generated files
+All the created files by the project are saved on build/ directory.

 ## Cleaning the project
 > make clean